fatdogsp/fatdogsp.github.io/_posts/assetstore/2020-03-10-LWRP-Volumetric-Lighting.md

 To run these demos correctly, you should set Unity's color space to **Linear**.
 If you are using Gamma Space, you need readjust **Lighting Params** yourself.

 Enjoy it!

+## About the limit

+**Radial Blur** is fast, but it requires light source inside or not far away from your screen, check [The limit of radial blur](https://youtu.be/W-jEvyuJxAQ) before you buy it.

+The video uses [The Illustrated Nature](https://assetstore.unity.com/packages/3d/vegetation/the-illustrated-nature-153939?aid=1101l85Tr) as the example.

 ## Customer Support: